anywhereeanytime/product-list-with-cart/README.md

 ## Features

-- You can create a wonderful safe password
+- You can almost order your favourite desserts.
+If only I could be a baker...

-- Please enjoy this website and have a good day 🌼
+React, Redux, Tailwind